Dunn-Dev8/Muse-Player/README.md

 Make Binary with pyinstaller - `pyinstaller museplayer.py --onefile`

-go to directory with binary inside it - ``
+go to directory with binary inside it - `cd dist/`

+execute museplayer - `./museplayer`

 ## Make Museplayer executable anywhere
 move museplayer to the Bin folder (so you can execute command anywhere)